 When is the last time you went through your day or the week with a plan?
 Is it a common occurrence that your days go by working on one task after another without a concrete plan?

-In this article, you will understand one of the most effective methods of working with to-do lists.
+In this article, you will understand how to work with to-do lists for optimal productivity.
 Most to-do lists are long and rarely updated.
 This simple method will not only ensure your to-do list is small but will also ensure you complete tasks one after the other.

 In the exercise, you will learn how to effectively manage your day by creating 2 simple lists.
 The exercise will take you through a step by step process to create these lists and keep them updated.

 This article is Step 7 – Only 10% of people effectively plan their day.
 Do you? of 3 phase transformation into superhuman productivity.
 You can begin right from step 1 by accessing the index here.

 To understand the purpose behind the activity I recommend you to read through the article.
 But, for the busy bees, you can go directly to the exercise.

 More than 75% of the people go through their day without a plan jumping from one task to another.
 Sometimes the day goes well and more often than not, the day is spent without working on key things.
 The norm is postponing them for the future, a classic case of procrastination.
 It is not very uncommon to end the day just remembering something that was required to be completed on that day.